 Dear COMM 1020 Student,

 Welcome to Introduction to Communication.
 We’re glad to have you with us this semester.
-This is a course that we hope you will find interesting, challenging, perhaps fun, and most of all applicable to you everyday life from your personal relationships to your workplace.
+This is a course that we hope you will find interesting, challenging, perhaps fun, and most of all applicable to your everyday life from your personal relationships to your workplace.
 Employers frequently cite communication skills as among the most highly desirable qualities in potential employees.
 Romantic relationships live and die on the quality of communication between partners.
 Communication enhances our quality of life and helps us achieve our goals.

 This manual serves several purposes.
 Most importantly, it establishes the course policies common to all sections of COMM 1020.
 Secondly, it includes all of your major assignments for the semester.
 We hope you’ll find this manual to be helpful to you as you work your way through COMM 1020.